 Best overall for OKR-first execution across 50-2000 employeesWhat's great

-- G2 Leader badge for 18 consecutive quarters as of May 2026, the longest run in the OKR category
+- G2 Leader badge in the OKR category for 18 consecutive quarters through the G2 Winter 2026 report, one of the longest active runs in the segment

 - Built-in task management, project portfolio tracking, and 1-on-1 meeting modules at no extra per-module fee